Get insider access

 3. Best Upper Mid-Range Camera For Low Light

 If the cameras above are a little out of your price range, check out the Panasonic LUMIX S5 II.
 This full-frame model has top-tier noise handling performance, so you'll get exceptionally clean image files even in poor lighting.
-The original Panasonic LUMIX S5 was a steal of a camera, and the S5 II improves on it in some key ways, most notably with a new phase-detection autofocus system.
+The original Panasonic LUMIX S5 is a steal of a camera, and the S5 II improves on it in some key ways, most notably with a new phase-detection autofocus system.
 While it's still no match for Canon's Dual Pixel AF system, it does perform fairly well overall.

 On top of that, this camera is a video powerhouse, with advanced features like internal 10-bit recording, 4k at up to 60 fps, and a wide range of recording formats and codecs.
 L-mount lenses aren't the cheapest, but with compatible options available not just from Panasonic but also from Leica and Sigma, you'll have a wide range to choose from.
 If you're more strictly interested in photography, the Nikon Z 6II is another great option at this price point.
-It lacks the S5 II's more advanced video features, but it's a great low-light performer for photos, with excellent ergonomics and an even more reliable autofocus system.
+It lacks the S5 II's more advanced video features, but it's a great low-light performer for photography, with excellent ergonomics and an even more reliable autofocus system.

 See our review